Malaysian Divers Scour River In Hunt For Missing Teen - UrduPoint

 Malaysian Divers Scour River In Hunt For Missing Teen

-Malaysian divers scoured a river Wednesday, joining a large team hunting for a Franco-Irish teenager with learning difficulties who vanished from a rainforest resort
+Malaysian divers scoured a river Wednesday, joining a large team hunting for a Franco-Irish teenager with learning difficulties who vanished from a rainforest resor

 Seremban, Malaysia, (UrduPoint / Pakistan Point News - APP - 7th Aug, 2019 ) :Malaysian divers scoured a river Wednesday, joining a large team hunting for a Franco-Irish teenager with learning difficulties who vanished from a rainforest resort.